 Everything you need to know...

-- Gain the knowledge, skills, methods and values that inform social work.
+- Study the knowledge methods and values that inform social work.

-- Work with other professionals, service users and carers in practice placements across the social care sector.
+- Work with other professionals, service users and carers in practice placements.

-Prepare for a career in social work with a course that is well connected with social work and social care service providers in the region.
+Prepare for roles in social work with a course that is well connected with social work and social care service providers in the region.
 You will gain a wide range of practical experience, knowledge and skills to help you start your career.

 How you learn

-You split your study time between acquiring the latest knowledge and necessary skills at university, and then putting it into practice on professional work placements.
-You spend a total of 200 days working in professional settings and attending specialist skills days.
+You will split your study time between gaining the latest knowledge and necessary skills at university – then putting them into practice on professional work placements.
+You’ll spend a total of 200 days working in professional settings and attending specialist skills days.

 - assessment, planning, intervention and review